xmartlabs/xl-blog/blogs/2018-12-03-how-NFC-can-help-improve-your-business.md

 ---
 title: How NFC can help improve your business
+subtitle: In this post we will explore some real-world use cases to put the benefits of this technology on display.
+permalink: /how-nfc-can-help-improve-your-business/
+featured: true
 date: 2018-12-03
+category: development
+thumbnail: /images/nfc-web.png
-tags: [NFC]
+tags:
+  - NFC
 author: felipe
-category: development
-permalink: /how-nfc-can-help-improve-your-business/
 ---

 NFC is a communication protocol that enables two devices to share data within a range of up to 4 cm, launched to the public in 2004.
 This technology is usually used to share personal or critical data between two devices, since its range restrictions make it more secure than Bluetooth.